How to revise for exams: Top tips

 Revising for exams can be difficult and it can be easy to develop bad revision habits.
-Follow these top tips to ensure you are fully prepared.
+Read our helpful revision tips to ensure you are fully prepared.

-Effective revision is not something that can be rushed so start well in advance of the exam date.
-This will lessen the chance of having to do last minute cramming and pulling all-nighters in the library.
+Effective revision is not something that can be rushed.
+The earlier you start and the more organised you are, the greater your chance of success.
+You’ll be less likely to encounter stress or have to do last-minute cramming and pulling all-nighters in the library.

 Look over your syllabus and decide how you’re going to approach your revision.
 Find out the format for your exam as this will determine how much of the syllabus you need to revise.